Grasping at Bits -- Art and Intellectual Control in the Digital Age: Version 1.1

 The Transparence of Hypercapitalism

 Hypercapitalism, in its all-pervasiveness must seep into every aspect of global culture so that it may saturate its markets to maximize its productive potential.
 Jean Baudrillard, in The Transparency of Evil [2], posited that in a society inundated with media, cultural attributes of different genres expand to ubiquity throughout a given milieu.
 In a media-saturated society, sports become politics, politics become pornography, art becomes war, war becomes a video game, and capitalism becomes sport, ad infinitum.
 This is not to say that all aspects of culture within the mediated society cannot become one another, as they do.
 However, it is the way in which the cultural aspects combine that is of particular interest.
 The transparence of culture is evident from American television ads, which tout the excitement of day trading on Ameritrade, the tribal identity sold by Nike and The Gap (EVERYONE in vests!), and the remote-control titillation of the CNN coverage of the Gulf War and all subsequent events.
 And it should be no different that after the end of the Cold War, that Western society would bask in its victory by allowing capitalism to pervade all aspects of life through the culture of consumerism.
+The Potential of the Object

 The potential of the object, material or symbolic, must be reduced to that of commodity use value.
 By definition, corporate culture strives towards the maximum utilization of all resources to obtain the greatest profit regardless of the mode of exchange -- regardless of whether the symbols of exchange are durable goods or aesthetic content.
 All content is potential product, and must be exploited to its fullest extent.
 We want to not only see the touring Monet (Mon-ey?) exhibition, but we want to take home the print and buy the T-shirt as well, go to the chat room on monet.com, and then wear the shirt to the Rivera exhibition, so that we can buy its bag and screensaver.
 As all aspects of the object become fetishized symbols of commodification, it is no surprise that the local branch of the art museum is at the shopping mall.
 Museums are placing their shops at the entrance, and The Museum Store has become a potent signifier of the hypercapitalistic reconfiguration of aesthetic cultural forms.
 The cyclical commodification of signs is most prevalent on the Internet, where all information is a potential symbol of exchange, and reifies the homogenous cult of commodity.